Mercury contamination in Grassy Narrows: 21st century

 In 2016, Judy Da Silva (b.1960)—Grassy Narrows environment and health coordinator—joined a delegation of indigenous Canadians to present Grassy Narrows' case for safe drinking water to the UN Committee on Economic, Social, and Cultural Rights.
 Da Silva told the committee that Canada had violated their rights by "failing to address mercury pollution in Grassy Narrows".
 In a 2016 interview with the Star, Da Silva said that there had never been an apology.
 According to an article in The Lancet, Da Silva "spent her life leading the struggle for recognition of the harm that Hg has done to her community."

 A 2016 confidential report by an environmental consulting firm, commissioned by Domtar—who have owned and operated the Dryden pulp and paper mill since 2007—revealed that Ontario provincial authorities "knew decades ago that the site of the mill was contaminated with mercury," according to a 2017 article in the Star.
 The report included archival reports from the mill which showed that groundwater samples collected by the company over many years had "extremely high mercury levels".
 In February 2016, Ontario's Ministry of the Environment said that there was no need for remediation other than natural sedimentation.
 In 2015, a former mill employee reported that when he worked for the mill in the early 1970s and had been "part of a group who 'haphazardly' dumped drums filled with salt and mercury into a pit behind the mill".

 On June 6, 2016, Grand Chief Fobister led a march with a thousand protestors in downtown Toronto, to "demand a clean up of the mercury poison that has been left in their river for over 50 years".
 Chief Fobister announced that an expert report, which was released on June 6, 2016 had found that the river was "still highly contaminated" and that "it can be cleaned safely".

 In February 2017, five mercury experts—including John Rudd—submitted their report, which had been commissioned by the Grassy Narrows community which "suggests there is ongoing mercury contamination" from the Dryden mill—"decommissioned decades ago".
 The study which was funded by the Ontario government, included tests conducted in the summer of 2016, with sediment samples taken from the Wabigoon River "as it passes by the mill, as well as from two lakes upstream of the site."
-Rudd told Macleans that the "mercury levels downstream of the plant should have returned to normal by now in the absence of leaks, but the tests show significantly higher levels downstream of the plant compared with upstream locations — roughly 130 times higher."
+Rudd told Maclean's that the "mercury levels downstream of the plant should have returned to normal by now in the absence of leaks, but the tests show significantly higher levels downstream of the plant compared with upstream locations — roughly 130 times higher."
 The Ministry of the Environment tested the "entire mill site after an environmental group announced it had found high levels of mercury in soil samples".

 In the summer of 2017, the government of Ontario committed $85 million to clean up the Wabigoon River/English River systems, and early preparation work was completed.